 Nevada gun law does not prohibit possessing machine guns (automatic weapons).
 However, federal law prohibits the possession of machine guns unless they were lawfully possessed and registered prior to May 19, 1986.

-In order for someone to lawfully transfer a legally-owed machine gun in Nevada, the person must obtain a permit from ATF (the Bureau of Alcohol, Tobacco, Firearms and Explosives).
+In order to lawfully transfer a legally-owed machine gun in Nevada, you must obtain a permit from ATF (the Bureau of Alcohol, Tobacco, Firearms and Explosives).
 This typically requires a $200 excise tax.

-In order to transfer a machine gun between states, the ATF has to give approval.1 And some states such as California ban machine guns completely.2
+In order to transfer a machine gun between states, the ATF has to give approval.1 Also, some states such as California ban machine guns completely.2

 What is the penalty for unlawfully having a machine gun?